-Sunday Service: Worship with us every Sunday at 10:30 a.m online on Zoom, followed by Coffee Hour.
+Sunday Service: Worship with us every Sunday at 10:30 a.m in person or online on Zoom, followed by Coffee Hour on Zoom only.
 The service will also be available online to be watched later on for those who are not able to attend at 10:30 AM.

 Zoom Service Link: